DavidBowl999/DavidBowl999/README.md

 ### Multiplayer Unity Game
 Created a **multiplayer game in Unity (C#)** as part of a group project.
 This required collaboration, communication, and agile planning, while also developing technical skills in **game logic, networking, and software design**.

+### Accounting and financial services website
+Currently developing a **full-stack accounting and financial services web application** using Flask, SQL, and Docker, with deployment planned on Azure.
+The project demonstrates database integration, user authentication, and clean modular design while showcasing skills in cloud deployment and modern software practices.

 ---

 ## Current Focus